jordiguirao92/AI_DL_UPC_Project/README.md

 - First try to get a good generator model alone, and after that try to improve it with a Discriminator.
 - Better to train with a reduced dataset.
 - Using a scheduler could provide better results.
-- Understand what you are doing to take better decisions.
+- Understand what we were doing to take better decisions.